allegro/blog/_posts/2023-02-16-learning-from-noisy-data.md

 and ignore the mislabelled training instances.

-The training methods described in the previous section were developed and evaluated on computer vision tasks, *e. g.* image classification into a relatively small number of categories.
+The training methods described in the previous section were developed and evaluated on computer vision tasks, *e.g.* image classification, into a relatively small number of categories.
 Here, we face the problem of extreme text classification.
 Thus, we need to adapt those methods for textual input and find out which concepts transfer well between the two domains.